rupol/rupol/README.md

 I'm new to the tech industry, so any advice or mentorship (big of small) is much appreciated!

 💬
 Ask me about beans.
-How to make them, how to grow them.
+How to grow them, how to make them, how to eat them.
 I'm usually thinking about beans.

 📫
 How to reach me: email or on twitter usually has your best shot of reaching me.